COOP’s randomized control trial

 Answers to frequently asked questions can be found here.

-If you have any questions, please reach out to Stephanie Cafaro, Managing Director of Recruiting, or Jess Britt, Evaluation Strategy & RCT Consultant.
+If you have any questions, please reach out to Stephanie Cafaro, Managing Director of Recruiting.